TelethonKids/rstudio/README.md

 A containerized RStudio instance from the rocker base image:

-    rocker/tidyverse:3.6.1
+    rocker/rstudio:4.0.3

-This container comes with a `nginx` reverse proxy (access via. port 80) and the Tidyverse collection of packages pre-installed by default.
+This container orchestration  comes with a `nginx` reverse proxy (access via. port 80) and the Tidyverse collection of packages pre-installed by default.

-By default, the running container will be secured with SSL encryption via.
+By default, the running container will is not secured with SSL encryption.
-Certbot.
 Some configuration will be required for the container to start, see below; however, instructions are provided in `nginx.conf` to remove this security.

-The `home/rstudio/projects`, `/usr/local/lib/R` and `/home/rstudio/.rstudio`
+The `home/rstudio/projects`, `/usr/local/lib/R` and `/home/rstudio/`
-directories are configured as Docker volumes.
+directories are pre-configured as Docker volumes.

 The projects directory is pre-configured with a project template (00_next_project) that is useful for projects that conform to the principles of reproducible research and "project-as-a-package".

-### Suggested R Packages

-`install.packages(c("lubridate", "ProjectTemplate"))`

 ### Default R Studio login